DSpace/RestContract/resourcepolicies.md

 Return codes:
 * 200 OK - if the operation succeed.
 The totalElements attribute in the pagination information will be 1 if the actions are granted to the current user, otherwise 0.
+* 400 Bad Request - if the resource and/or action parameters are missing or invalid (including the case of unexisting resource uuid)
 * 401 Forbidden - if you are not authenticated
-* 422 UNPROCESSABLE ENTITY - if the resource and/or action parameters are missing or invalid (including the case of unexisting resource uuid)

 ## Creating a resource policy
 **POST /api/authz/resourcepolicies?resource=<:uuid>&[eperson=<:uuid>|group=<:uuid>]**